Updates

 ✍ Mains Practice Question

-Discuss how Parasnath Hill in Giridih district exemplifies the integration of Jharkhand’s geography and Jain heritage, and analyze the challenges and opportunities for sustainable tourism-led economic development in the region.
+Discuss the significance of Parasnath Hill in Giridih district with respect to Jharkhand’s geography and Jain heritage.
+Analyze the challenges in heritage conservation and tourism development, and suggest measures for sustainable socio-economic growth in the region.

 250 Words15 Marks